 Dag S. Vagle: guitar, vocals, backing vocals

-Erlend Egeberg Aasland: banjo, tenor guitar, cavaquinho, piano, backing vocals
+Erlend Egeberg Aasland: banjo, tenor guitar, backing vocals

 Every year at Christmas time she collaborates with the singers Hanne Sørvaag and Britt-Synnøve Johansen.
 They call themselves Julestjerner and have become a great success.
-In December 2016 they will release their first single, 17 slag, together.
+In December 2016 they released their first single, 17 slag, together.